jofas/blog/content/002-first-time-running/index.md

 a bunch of savory toppings to make open sandwiches and maybe a salad on the side is something quite common in Germany.
-It is certainly the meal I consumed the most in my live and I deeply value the nourishment provided to both body and soul.
+It is certainly the meal I consumed the most in my live and I deeply value the nourishment it provides to both body and soul.
 Anyway, we had a nice and prolonged lunch with lots of thick slices of *Schwarzbrot*, topped with a thick layer of strong allioli, thick slices of fresh tomatoes and even thicker pieces of hearty cheese, made perfect with a